What is it like to be a Doctor?

 And a Professional Graduate Entry Medical Program

-Our Bachelor of Health (Biomedical Science major) prepares students for the Graduate Australian Medical Schools Admissions Test (GAMSAT) to seek entry into postgraduate medicine.
+Our Bachelor of Biomedical Sciences prepares students for the Graduate Australian Medical Schools Admissions Test (GAMSAT) to seek entry into postgraduate medicine.

-Bachelor of Health (Biomedical Science major) prepares students for the Graduate Australian Medical Schools Admissions Test (GAMSAT) to seek entry into postgraduate medicine.
+Bachelor of Biomedical Sciences prepares students for the Graduate Australian Medical Schools Admissions Test (GAMSAT) to seek entry into postgraduate medicine.